HOPS: High-order Polynomials with Self-supervised Dimension Reduction for Load Forecasting: Numerical Experiment

 For hyperparameter settings, we set the maximum number of iterations to be 1000 and the tolerance $\epsilon = 1e-7$.
 Similar to \cite{luo2023robust}, we normalize all input variables by Min-Max normalization.
 Since the primary term is generally less prone to overfitting, we set $k_1$ equal to the sample feature dimension $n$.
 Given the relatively straightforward relationship between load and features, we limit the max polynomial order $d=3$, rather than opting for a larger order.
 The optimal embedding dimensions $k_2$ and $k_3$ are chosen by a validation set (the data of 2014).
 We retrain the model on the whole training set (2012-2014) after getting $k_2$ and $k_3$ on the validation set.

 The trend item $Trend_t$ is not treated as a typical feature variable.
 Given its particular nature, we include it in the primary term but exclude it from the higher-order terms and then remove it before performing dimension reduction.
 So the highest optional embedding dimension for the higher-order terms is set to be $n-1$ ($1$ less than the input feature dimension).
+Regarding the selection of $k_2$ and $k_3$, when the input variables are fixed, we primarily employ the method of partitioning a validation set and conducting a grid search to determine the optimal parameter.
+We first train the model on data from 2012-2013 and then use data from 2014 as the validation set to determine the optimal hyperparameter $k_2$ and $k_3$.
+Subsequently, we fix the selected optimal $k_2$ and $k_3$ and retrain the model using data from 2012-2014 before forecasting.
 When we perform a grid search to select the optimal embedding dimensions $k_2$ and $k_3$, we set the quadratic term embedding dimension range to be $[12, 24, 36, 48, 60, 72, 84, 96 ,108]$ and the cubic term embedding dimension range to be $[0, 1, 5, 9, 13, 17, 21]$ for data with a feature dimension of 289.
 For other input data, we set the quadratic term embedding dimension range to be $[20, 28, 36, 44, 52, 60, 68, 76, 84]$ (if greater than $n-1$, replace it with $n-1$) and the cubic term embedding dimension range to be $[0, 1, 5, 9, 13, 17, 21]$.
-For practicality, when using a variable selection method similar to the Recency model, we fix $k_2 = 60$ and $k_3 = 9$.
+For practicality, when using a variable selection method similar to the Recency model (i.e. ReHOPS), we fix $k_2 = 60$ and $k_3 = 9$ for all 10 datasets.
+This variable selection method also requires traversal on the validation set to choose the appropriate input variables.
+Performing a grid search over all three hyperparameters simultaneously would be much-too time-consuming.